• Residence: Austin, Texas

 • Most elimination round wins: 76 (90 percent, 2008)

-In 2006, Tony rallied from a 336-point deficit to take the championship in the final round of the season.
+In 2006, Tony rallied from a 336-point deficit to take the championship in the final round of the season the year before the six-event Countdown to the Championship was instituted.
 He not only had to win the final round but set an NHRA national elapsed time record in the process.
 He did both.

 The year after that, Tony had to win the last event title of the year and he did.

-Although he came up short in his quest for the 2012 championship, DSR and the Army team made an even greater contribution to the sport when it unveiled a new safety canopy late in August that propelled Top Fuel drag racing firmly into the 21st century.
+DSR and the Army team made a major contribution to the sport in 2012 unveiled a new safety canopy late in August that propelled Top Fuel drag racing firmly into the 21st century.

 The canopy was developed by Green, DSR, James Brendel and Indianapolis-based Aerodine Composites Group.